Advanced Vocab Words - Set 8 Flashcards

 108

-# Fill in the blank with the most appropriate vocabulary word.
-Her \_\_\_\_\_\_ voice carried over the crowd. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: Her \_\_\_\_\_\_ voice carried over the crowd. ## Footnote ***Hint:*** *Starts with "s" and means "harsh and loud".*

 strident ## Footnote *strident (**strahyd**-unt)* adj. unpleasantly loud and harsh